wrroberts/wrroberts.github.io/index.md

 {% include section.html header="Research" %}

 Understanding diversification at the macro- and microevolutionary scales has long been a central goal of evolutionary biology.
-My research aims to understand the patterns and processes of diversfication, using comparative transcriptomics and phylogenomics to understand the evolution of floral form in the Gesneriaceae.
+My research aims to understand the patterns and processes of diversfication.
+I use comparative genomics and phylogenomics to investigate how underlying genetic networks have evolved under natural selection to produce diverse phenotypes.
+I am particularly interested in the evolution of floral form in the genus _Achimenes_ (Gesneriaceae), a colorful and diverse genus native to Mexico and Central America.

 {% include button.html label="Details" link="/research" %}